DigiMatChem/DigiMatChem.github.io/_pages/about.md

 layout: about
 title: home
 permalink: /
-subtitle: /
+subtitle:

 profile:
-  align: right
+  align: center
-  image: prof_pic.jpg
+  image: group.jpg
   image_circular: false # crops the image to make it circular
   more_info: >